arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 When modeling effects as `suspend` functions that are disallowed to compile in the pure environment but welcome in compositional blocks denoted as `effect { sideEffect() }`.

-F brings first class, no-compromises direct style syntax for effectful programs that are constrained by monads that can provide an extension of `Concurrent<F>`.
+Arrow Fx brings first class, no-compromises direct style syntax for effectful programs that are constrained by monads that can provide an extension of `Concurrent<F>`.
  It models effects with the Kotlin Compiler native system support for `suspend` functions and abilities to declare restricted suspended blocks with `@RestrictsSuspension` in which effects are allowed to run and compose.

  We still preserve `F` to achieve polymorphism but it's usage it's restricted to type declarations and unnecessary in program composition.